Hershey025/Hershey025/README.md

 - 👋 Hi, I’m @Hershey025
 - 👀 I’m interested in converting website into desktop app.
-- 🌱 I’m currently in class 12 and learning javascript but how to use nativefier in node js.
+- 🌱 I’m currently in class 12 and learning javascript and how to use nativefier in node js.
 - 💞️ I want to make a cross platform YouTube Desktop App with many features and options.
 - 📫 How to reach me ... email hilariousharshie025@gmail.com